-Florence + The Machine announces new song ‘Call Me Cruella’
+Listen to Florence + The Machine's new song ‘Call Me Cruella’

 - READ MORE: Florence + The Machine’s new song ‘Light Of Love’ is a powerful warning against the easy way out

-Florence Welch’s new song will be released on May 21 and will feature in the film, its original motion picture soundtrack and the original score album (helmed by composer Nicholas Britell).
+‘Call Me Cruella’, which you can hear below, will feature in the movie as well as on its accompanying original motion picture soundtrack and the original score album (helmed by composer Nicholas Britell).

 “Some of the first songs I ever learned how to sing were Disney songs.
-And the villains often got the best numbers,” Welch said in a statement about the song, which you can hear a preview of in the below Cruella trailer.
+And the villains often got the best numbers,” Welch said in a statement about the song.
 “So to help create and perform a song for Cruella is the fulfilment of a long held childhood dream.

 “I’m so grateful to Nicholas Britell and Disney for allowing me so much creative freedom, and for trusting me with Cruella’s beautiful madness.”